perladvent/perldotcom/content/article/_pub_2010_04_a-website-in-a-minute-using-dancer-the-effortless-web-framework.md

       "perl-programming",
       "web-development"
    ],
-   "slug" : "/pub/2010/04/a-website-in-a-minute-using-dancer-the-effortless-web-framework.html",
-   "description" : "While Perl has a few heavy hitters in the web framework world (Catalyst, Jifty, CGI::App), sometimes they can seem like overkill.
-When writing a light web service or a high-end but not-as-complex website, you might want something smaller and simpler....", "draft" : null,
    "image" : null,
-   "thumbnail" : null,
+   "title" : "A Website in a Minute Using Dancer, the Effortless Web Framework", "categories" : "web",
    "date" : "2010-04-06T06:00:01-08:00",
-   "categories" : "web",
-   "title" : "A Website in a Minute Using Dancer, the Effortless Web Framework", "authors" : [
+   "authors" : [
       "perldotcom"
-   ]
-}
+   ],
+   "draft" : null,
+   "description" : "While Perl has a few heavy hitters in the web framework world (Catalyst, Jifty, CGI::App), sometimes they can seem like overkill.
+When writing a light web service or a high-end but not-as-complex website, you might want something smaller and simpler....", "slug" : "/pub/2010/04/a-website-in-a-minute-using-dancer-the-effortless-web-framework.html" }